Saviour1001/Engage_For_Change/README.md

 - Congratulations if you made it till here.
 Now just connect your android emulator or your mobile device to the computer and write the following command in terminal.

   `flutter run`

+### We would love to hear your feedback.
+You could provide your thoughts on this idea via this [form](https://forms.gle/6TjQyk69AwaC9eWG8)